jegordon42/UnitedMasters/README.md

 In order to shorten a URL and then restore it back to it's original, we have to generate a unique identifier for the URL and create a key value pair, where the key is the unique identifier and the value is the original URL.
-We then have to store the key value pair somewhere so we can retieve the original at a later time.
-Since I didn't have a database to use, I use the client's cookies to store the key value pairs.
+We then have to store the key value pair somewhere so we can retrieve the original at a later time.

+Gaps/Things to Improve:
+1. I use the client's cookies to store the URLs when it should be a database.
+2. I use a counter to generate an identifier when it should be a hash function based on the original URL.

 I spent about 2 hours creating this.